BiographyLibrary/Biography-Library/README.md

 ## Support

-For demo access or questions about the Infomaniak partnership, please contact the project maintainers.
+For questions or support, please open an issue on GitHub or contact the project maintainers.

----

-**Demo Version** - This is a demonstration version.
-The production version will use Infomaniak's Swiss infrastructure for enhanced data protection and compliance.